Skip to main content

 What better way to honor this big moment in sustainability than giving our new trucks profoundly silly names.

-As with previous equipment namings, we will take suggestions from the public, select a group of finalist names, and then open it up to a vote to choose the names.
-And then ultimately reveal the chosen winners following the election results.
+As with previous equipment namings, took suggestions from the public, selected a group of finalist names, and then opened it up to a vote to choose the names.
+And then we will ultimately reveal the chosen winners following the election results.

 On this page you will find: